Periodontics

 Category: Periodontics

-18) A patient has recession and reduced interdental papilla.
-What is the management?
+18) A patient on Dilantin has gingival enlargement and heavy plaque.
+What is the initial management?

 19 / 56